HIP-904: Frictionless Airdrops

 * Each claim SHALL be represented in the transaction body and SHALL NOT be restated

-* in the record file.<br/>
+* in the transaction record.<br/>

 * All claims MUST succeed for this transaction to succeed.